Ziad235/Pandemic-Rush/README.md

 - Unzip the zip file, and open the source code from there (which will take you to the Processing 3 software.)
 - Click on the play button to start the game.

-_Make sure that you do not remove and run the source code from a different directory than where the images and sounds are in in order for the game to run_
+_Make sure that you do not remove and run the source code from a different directory than where the images and sounds are in in order for the game to run._
+_The pyde file is just there to provide a view of how the code looks like without having to download the zip file._